carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 You might intentionally use `extend` to implement an interface for a type to avoid cluttering the API of that type, for example to avoid a name collision.
-A syntax for reusing method implementations would allow you to do this selectively when needed:
+A syntax for reusing method implementations allows us to do this selectively when
+needed:

 ```
 struct Point3 {